cactusa/roman-numerals/README.md

 $ npm install
 ```

-Run the tests, build and open the app by running the default grunt command:
+Run the tests, build and open the app in a browser by running the default grunt command:
 ```
 $ grunt
 ```